KevGildea/KevGildea.github.io/_posts/2020-09-10-DL-Precrash-Pose.md

 ![](/assets/images/Ped-Pose-Pred.png)

-For context, SMPLify fits the a statistical human body model called SMPL [[4](http://files.is.tue.mpg.de/black/papers/SMPL2015.pdf)] to an image with DeepCut 2D pose estimates as input [[5](https://pose.mpi-inf.mpg.de/contents/pishchulin16cvpr.pdf)].
-It achieves this by employing an optimization procedure with an objective function containing five error terms.
-The current study effectively uses SMPLify, with six adaptations to improve pose and shape estimation results for pedestrian pre-crash posture:
+For context, SMPLify fits a statistical human body model called SMPL [[4](http://files.is.tue.mpg.de/black/papers/SMPL2015.pdf)] to an image with DeepCut 2D pose estimates as input [[5](https://pose.mpi-inf.mpg.de/contents/pishchulin16cvpr.pdf)].
+It does this by using an optimization procedure with an objective function containing five error terms.
+The current study uses SMPLify, with six adaptations to improve pose and shape estimation results for pedestrian pre-crash posture:

 1) The 2D pose estimates are inferred using Openpose [[6](https://arxiv.org/abs/1812.08008)], which outperforms DeepCut.